WeskerYuan/flydan/README.md

 #### SITL simulation
 The `fw` folder contains some pre-compiled firmwares and the `default_eeprom.bin` for a flocking test simulation with five drones.
 Execute the multi-drone simulation test by:
+1. Extract the firmwares by `>> tar -xf fw.tar.gz`
-1. `sh doc/shell/sitl_multirun.sh`.
+2. `sh doc/shell/sitl_multirun.sh`.
-2. Open another terminal, execute the `gcs-sitl.py` by `python gcs-sitl.py -a MPC`.
+3. Open another terminal, execute the `gcs-sitl.py` by `python gcs-sitl.py -a MPC`.
-3. Open the third terminal, execute QGroundControl and connect the localhost TCP ports `5762/6762/7762/8762/9762`.
+4. Open the third terminal, execute QGroundControl and connect the localhost TCP ports `5762/6762/7762/8762/9762`.

 The SITL simulation in this project uses [ZeroMQ](zeromq.org/) to establish a publisher-subscriber model and simulates the XBee network.
 Alternatively, one can plug in real XBee modules and specify the USB ports.

+__Note:__ The dronekit-sitl will throw a `OSError: [Errno 13] Permission denied` exception if the binaries is directly pulled from github.
+Same will occur if using zip files.
+The firmware is packed into an `.tar` file.

 ---